 This option doesn’t take a backup of your every image.
 Instead, it is backing up the Lightroom file.

 You have already learned catalog files containing every edit, adjustment, label, Star, flag, and many more that you have done while editing your images.
 You must do it separately if you need to take a backup of your pictures.

 Also, I have already mentioned the catalog doesn’t take up much space in your hard drive.
 So, without any tension, you can take back up every time.

 It was an in-depth and informative article about Lightroom.
 I never thought it would be so long when I started writing it.
 But it has become so long because of the complicated functions.

-I believe this article will help you to make a great foundation regarding this application.
-The best advice I can give you to improve your skill in Lightroom is practice, practice, and practice.
+This article will help you make a great foundation regarding this application.
+The best advice I can give you to improve your skill in Lightroom is to practice, practice, and practice.

-We all know, “practice makes a man perfect.”
-The more you give time to it to learn new techniques and tricks, the more it will pay you back.
+We all know “practice makes a man perfect.”
+So the more you give time to it to learn new techniques and tricks, the more it will pay you back.